scaleway/ai-pulse-nvidia-trt-llm/docs/06-quantization.md

 +----------------------------+---------+
 Expected op tokens 41.49
 ```
-The performace should be better with the quantized model than the fp16 one.
+The performance should be better with the quantized model than the fp16 one.

 ## Next Steps
 ### Clean up
-Infrastructure and components clean up
+From the local computer , clean up the infrastructure and components
 ```
 terraform -chdir=sources/infrastructure destroy
 ```